teutta/bigdata_in_bioinformatics/README.md

 In this project we used ChEMBL database to download and preprocess the biological activity data.

-# The bionformatics has the following features:
+# The bioinformatics has the following features
 ```
 • Data Collection and Pre-Processing